 The steps in the call flow are as follows:

 1. A media path in both directions is established between UEs.
-IMS AGWs on satellite forward voice/video media via UL CL and L-PSA on satellite between the UEs.
+IMS AGWs on satellite forward voice/video media via UL CL/BP and L-PSA on satellite between the UEs.

 2. P-CSCF receives the early notification of the satellite user plane management events associated with UE-Satellite-UE communication media traffic from PCF as defined in clause 4.3.6.3 of TS 23.502 [94].
 This early notification contains satellite ID of a target satellite that has gNB to which the UE gets connected and an indication being set "EARLY", indicating that 5GC is prepared to change the user plane path for optimized media routing to the one through this target satellite.